brian10048/field-service/fieldservice_contract/readme/DESCRIPTION.rst

 Features:
 * FSM orders are linked to invoices based on the invoice period
-* FSM recurring orders' end date is tied to contract line end's date.
+* FSM recurring orders' end date is tied to contract line end date.
 * Quantity on invoice line can be constant or based on the number of FSM orders within the period.

 Example of workflow:

 A sale order, when confirmed, creates a contract.
-The contract creates field services recurring orders and manage the invoicing.
+The contract creates field service recurring orders and manages the invoicing.

 Why use sale order: